Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: Abstract

 \section{Abstract}

-We introduce a novel distributed control architecture for a class of nonlinear dynamical agents moving in the string formation, while guaranteeing trajectory tracking and collision avoidance.
-An interesting attribute of the proposed scheme is the fact that its performance is scalable with respect to the number of vehicles in the string.
-The scalability is a consequence of the complete ``decoupling'' of a certain bounded approximation of the closed--loop equations, that allows the study of the closed--loop stability by performing solely individual, local analyses of the closed--loops stability at each agent, which in turn guarantee the aggregated stability of the formation.
+We introduce a distributed control architecture for a class of heterogeneous, nonlinear dynamical agents moving in the ``string'' formation, while guaranteeing trajectory tracking, collision avoidance and the preservation of the formation's topology.
+Each autonomous agent uses information and relative measurements only with respect to its predecessor in the string.
+The performance of the scheme is independent of the number of agents in the network and also on the agent's relative position in the network.
+The scalability is a consequence of the ``decoupling'' of a certain bounded approximation of the closed--loop equations, which allows the regulation and controller design (at each agent) to be done individually, in a completely decentralized manner.
+A practical method for compensating communication induced delays is also presented.
+Numerical examples illustrate the effectiveness and the main features of the proposed approach.